hdlguy/embedded-web-interface/README.md

 # embedded-web-interface
-Experimenting with ideas about controlling embedded hardware with a web interface.
+Experimenting with ideas about controlling embedded hardware with a web interface. (not mature)